cyverse/cyverse-sdk/docs/mac-os-app.md

 * You want to easily automate an analysis pipeline
 * You (or someone you support) has no command line experience

-Here, we will go through the steps for creating a Mac OS app for `fastq` quality control with FastQC.
-The end result will be a clickable app on your Mac that will automatically upload your `fastq` data to the iplant data store, submit a job against the public FastQC Agave app, then download and catalogue the results when it is complete.
-Then, the user will be able to view and analyze the FastQC HTML output without ever leaving their Mac environment or touching the command line.
+Here, we will go through the steps for creating a Mac OS app for `.fastq` quality control with [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+The end result will be a clickable app on your Mac that will automatically upload your `.fastq` data to the iplant data store, submit a job against the public FastQC CyVerse app, then download and catalogue the results when it is complete.
+The user will be able to view and analyze the FastQC HTML output without ever leaving their Mac environment or touching the command line.

-This is a relatively simple example using a public data store, public execution system, and public Agave app.
+This is a relatively simple example using a public data store, public execution system, and public CyVerse app.
 It can be made much more powerful by combining this infrastructure with your own [custom apps](app-dev.md), [private systems](register-your-cluster.md), and more complex run control.
-Please contact us if you have ideas that you want help developing! (lifesci@consult.tacc.utexas.edu)
+Please [contact us](email: lifesci@consult.tacc.utexas.edu) if you have ideas that you want help developing!

 ### Part 1: Create a Dummy App